zxh0/jvm.go/README.md

 # jvm.go
-A JVM written in GO...
+A JVM written in Go.
 ![jvm.go Logo](https://raw.githubusercontent.com/zxh0/jvm.go/master/jvmgo.png)

 # Introduction
-jvm.go is a new JVM(which is far from complete) programmed in Go.
-The main purpose of this project is learning Go and JVM.
-So, the number one goal of the project is readability of code.
-The basic idea is just implement the core JVM, and use rt.jar(from OpenJDK) as its class libraries.
-GC is directly using Go's.
-For me, the hardest part is Thread and ClassLoader.
+jvm.go is a new JVM (which is far from complete) programmed in Go.
+The main purpose of this project is learning Go and the JVM.
+So the number one goal of the project is readability of code.
+The basic idea is to just implement the core JVM, and use `rt.jar` (from OpenJDK) as its class libraries.
+The garbage collector is implemented by directly using Go’s GC.
+For me, the hardest part is `Thread` and `ClassLoader`.

 # My dev environment:
   * Mac OS X 10.10.2